GluuFederation/docs-gg-prod/3.1.3.1/source/plugin/api.md

 ## Gluu OAuth 2.0 UMA RS plugin

-User-Managed Access Resource Server plugin.

-It allows you to protect your API (which is proxied by Kong) with [UMA](https://docs.kantarainitiative.org/uma/rec-uma-core.html)
+It is a User-Managed Access Resource Server plugin which allows you to protect your API (proxied by Kong) with [UMA](https://docs.kantarainitiative.org/uma/rec-uma-core.html).

 !!!
-Note:
+Note
     You need to configure the **gluu-oauth2-client-auth** plugin first.

 ### Installation